Swapping Wine for Juleps for the Kentucky Derby

 Sip and imagine yourself in a wide-brimmed hat yelling “Go, Baby, Go!” at a horse you picked based entirely on name vibes.

-Hold onto your hat, the Mint Julep packs a punch.
+Hold onto your hat, these mint juleps pack a punch.

 This version scales beautifully for a crowd and lets you spend less time bartending, more time showing off your hat.